-In smaller bedrooms, anything besides the bed should be scaled down to reduce visual clutter.
-That includes bedside tables.
-Look for pieces that offer multiple storage options -- such as a drawer and an open shelf.
+In smaller bedrooms, all furniture pieces besides the bed should be scaled down to reduce visual clutter.
+Small-space organization calls for smarter, not larger, furniture pieces, and that includes bedside tables and nightstands.
+Look for pieces that offer multiple storage options, such as a drawer and an open shelf.

 Look in Unexpected Places

 In space-challenged bedrooms, every square inch counts.
-Backs of closet doors, for example, can provide a few precious inches that can be put to everyday use for wardrobe planning.
-Install one pole and one over-the-door hook to plan out outfits for a day or two.
-Oft-worn accessories or other dressing items can also be put in easy reach, thanks to narrow hooks and plastic holders.
+Put unused areas, such as the back of a closet door, to everyday use for tasks like wardrobe planning.
+Install one pole and one over-the-door hook to the backside of the door to plan out outfits for the next day or two.
+Frequently worn accessories or other dressing items can also be put in easy reach, thanks to narrow hooks and plastic holders.